 - Knowledge and Values: The knowledge- and values-specific learning outcomes are presented under the Core Concept Citizenship, and under each of the six general learning outcomes. - Cluster/Learning Experiences Overview: The knowledge and values learning outcomes within each cluster have been divided into smaller groups of related outcomes, referred to as learning experiences.
-The overview page presents each learning experience with the related knowledge and values learning outcomes. - Learning Experiences: Each learning experience provides a series of activating, acquiring, and applying strategies to address related knowledge and values learning outcomes, and contains the following components: - Skills Progress Chart (teacher tracking tool) - Student Portfolio Tracking Chart (student tool) - Engaging Students in the Cluster (strategies to activate the cluster) - Skills Set (an icon indicating the skills targeted in the learning activity) - Suggested Student Portfolio Selections (an icon indicating that a strategy may result in the creation of products, processes, or performances for inclusion in student portfolios) - Knowledge and Values Learning Outcomes (targeted outcomes) - Description of the Learning Experience - Vocabulary List - Connecting and Reflecting (end-of-cluster summative assessment activity)
+The overview page presents each learning experience with the related knowledge and values learning outcomes. - Learning Experiences: Each learning experience provides a series of activating, acquiring, and applying strategies to address related knowledge and values learning outcomes, and contains the following components: - Skills, Knowledge, and Values Checklists (teacher tracking tool, Appendix D) - Student Portfolio Tracking Chart (student tool, Appendix C) - Engaging Students in the Cluster (strategies to activate the cluster) - Skills Set (an icon indicating the skills targeted in the learning activity) - Suggested Student Portfolio Selections (an icon indicating that a strategy may result in the creation of products, processes, or performances for inclusion in student portfolios) - Knowledge and Values Learning Outcomes (targeted outcomes) - Description of the Learning Experience - Vocabulary List - Connecting and Reflecting (end-of-cluster summative assessment activity)

-X Kindergarten to Grade 8 Social Studies: Skill Categories and Cluster Titles s: Skill Cate egories and Cluster Title S Grade Kindergarten Grade 1 Grade 2 Grade 3 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Being Together Connecting and Belonging Communities in Canada Communities of the World Manitoba, Canada, and the North: Places and Stories Peoples and Stories of Canada to 1867 Canada: A Country of Change (1867 to Present) People and Places in the World World History: Societies of the Past Skills Outcomes Active Democratic Citizenship c Citizenship Managir Managing Information and Ideas Ideas Critical and C Critical and Creative Thinking Commu Communication Knowledge and Values Outcomes Or Include the Organized by Clusters Include the Core Concept Citizenship rs zenship Cluster 1 Me I Belong Our Local Community Connecting with Canadians Geography of Canada First Peoples Building a Nation (1867-1914) World Geography Understanding Societies Past and Present Cluster 2 The People around Me My Environment Communities in Canada Exploring the World Living in Canada Early European Colonization (1600 to 1763) An Emerging Nation (1914 to 1945) Global Quality of Life Early Societies of Mesopotamia, Egypt, or the Indus Valley Cluster 3 The World around Me Connecting with Others The Canadian Community Communities of the World Living in Manitoba Fur Trade Shaping Contemporary Canada (1945 to Present) Ways of Life in Asia, Africa, or Australasia Ancient Societies of Greece and Rome Cluster 4 Exploring an Ancient Society History of Manitoba From British Colony to Confederation (1763 to 1867) Canada Today: Democracy, Diversity, and the Influence of the Past Human Impact in Europe or the Americas Transition to the Modern World (Circa 500 to 1400) Cluster 5 Canada's North Shaping the Modern World (Circa 1400 to 1850)
+Kindergarten to Grade 5 Social Studies: Skill Categories and Cluster Titles Categories and Clu ister Titles Grade Kindergarten Grade 1 Grade 2 Grade 3 Grade 4 Grade 5 Being Together Connecting and Belonging Communities in Canada Communities of the World Manitoba, Canada, and the North: Places and Stories Peoples and Stories of Canada to 1867 Skills Outcomes Active Democratic Citizenship Managing Information and Ideas Critical and Creative Thinking Communication Knowledge and Values Outcomes Organized Include the Core O Organized by Clusters Include the Core Concept of Citizenship Cluster 1 Me l Belong Our Local Community Connecting with Canadians Geography of Canada First Peoples Cluster 2 The People around Me My Environment Communities in Canada Exploring the World Living in Canada Early European Colonization (1600 to 1763) Cluster 3 The World around Me Connecting with Others The Canadian Community Communities of the World Living in Manitoba Fur Trade Cluster 4 Exploring an Ancient Society History of Manitoba From British Colony to Confederation (1763 to 1867) Cluster 5 Canada's North (continued)